 There is no public road or railway line within the M.L area.
-The lease area is situated at a distance 1 km east of NH-44 connecting Shillong to Silchar.
-The nearest railway station at a distance of 85km from Lumshnong is Badarpur on Guwahati-Lumding-Silchar meter gauge section of N.E.F.
+The lease area is situated at a distance 2.5 kms east of NH-44 connecting Shillong to Silchar.
+The nearest railway station at a distance of 80km from Lumshnong is Badarpur on Guwahati-Lumding-Silchar meter gauge section of N.E.F.
 Railway.
-The lease area map is given in Fig. 2.2 Topography of the ML area and its surroundings are rugged and mountainous.
-Maximum and minimum contours passing through the area are 546m and 520m respectively with graters relief of 20m.
+(Fig. 2.2).
+The lease area map is given in Fig. 2.3 Topography of the ML area and its surroundings are rugged and mountainous.
+Maximum and minimum contours passing through the area are 749m and 693m respectively.
 South-Western part of the area is at a higher elevation with respect to south-eastern part.
-The nearest airport at Silchar is 125 kms and Guwahati at about 211 kms from Lumshong village.
+The nearest airport at Silchar is 135 kms and Guwahati at about 221 kms from Thangskai village.
 There is no national Park, wild life sanctuary or any ecosensitive zone exists within 10kms of ML area.
+There are two caves namely Kotsati and Umlawan located in village Lumshnong.
+The distance of the Kotsati cave is 3.3 kms from the lease area and the Umlawan cave in 3.2 kms.